 The court considers all aspects of a defendant’s life when prosecuting an assault charge.
 For example, if an individual was never arrested before, if this was the defendant’s first time being in trouble, if the defendant lives an upstanding life.
 If the behavior appears out of character to the court, the court is more likely to give the defendant a second chance.
 A skilled Darien first-degree assault lawyer is helpful in creating the best defense for their client.

-It is really important to hire an experienced attorney if an individual is arrested for first-degree assault.
+It is really important to hire skilled legal counsel if an individual is arrested for first-degree assault since there is a possibility of jail.
 Prosecutors in Stamford take these cases very seriously.
 They will expect a defendant to be prepared for the court date, to understand all the offers that are made, and all the circumstances of their case, which an attorney will help the defendant through.
-Since there is a possibility of jail, this should be handled by an experienced attorney.
-An experienced attorney will represent the individual with the goal to get the charge dismissed, if possible, and to negotiate the jail sentence if they are convicted.
-Sometimes they can negotiate a longer probation and a shorter jail sentence in an effort to minimize the punishment.
-This would not be obtainable without the assistance of an experienced attorney.